Knoxville Low Vision Specialists

-Nearly 14 million Americans have low vision – a condition characterized by a level of vision that is 20/60 or worse and that cannot be fully corrected with medical treatment, surgery, or conventional glasses.
+Nearly 14 million Americans have low vision – vision loss that interferes with daily activities.
+It occurs when visual acuity (the numerical value of eyesight) is below 20/60 and is not correctable with medical treatment, surgery, or conventional glasses.

 What is Low Vision Rehabilitation?

 A person with diminished sight must learn how new strategies to adapt to the world around them in order to maintain independence and safety.
 The process of learning is called Low Vision Rehabilitation and is accomplished by 1) identification/setting specific goals, 2) introduction of low vision devices that meet visual demands, and 3) training in the use of prescribed devices and adaptive strategies that assist independence.

 In addition to efforts provided in the office, there are many outside services available to further assist the person with visual impairment to maintain independence and safety whether in their home, at a workplace or school, or out in the community.
 These outside services include federal, state, and local government-supported agencies, school programs, and not-for-profit programs.